Washington & Jefferson Presidents football: The Neale, Heisman, and Kerr Years (1921–1928)

 Cal had outscored their opponents that season by a margin of 312–33; nevertheless, the W&J defense held the Golden Bears' potent offense, led by Brick Muller, to no points, 2 first downs, no completed passes, and only 49 yards rushing.
 In one of the most disputed plays in Rose Bowl history, a rushing touchdown for W&J was overturned for an offside penalty called on Wayne Brenkert.
 On another play, W&J's Hal Erickson slipped and fell on his way to scoring a sure touchdown.
 The contest ended in a scoreless draw.
 The game was notable as the last time a "small school" would be represented in the Rose Bowl.
 W&J's team featured two Rose Bowl firsts: Herb Kopf was the first freshman to play and Charlie "Pruner" West was the first African American to play quarterback.
 W&J's team captain, Russ Stein, was inducted into the Rose Bowl Hall of Fame in 1991.
 The Red and Black finished the season with a share (along with California and Lafayette) of the 1921 national championship, as retroactively determined in 1930 by the Boand System, recognized as a "major selector" by the NCAA.

 One of the best games in W&J football history came on November 4, 1922, against the Lafayette Maroons in front of 50,000 spectators at the Polo Grounds in New York City.
 The Red and Black were down 13–0 at halftime before a Pruner West-sparked comeback won the game 14–13 on a final play to Herb Kopf.
 In 1923, W&J defeated the powerful Brown University at College Park, the first time home victory against an Ivy League team.
 Neale left to coach at University of Virginia and was replaced by legendary coach John Heisman, who stayed for only one season before moving to coach at Rice University.
+During the season Heisman coached, W&J beat the previously undefeated West Virginia Mountaineers.
 Andy Kerr's teams from 1926 to 1928 continued to play and defeat the best teams in the country.
 In 1930, W&J defeated Lafayette College 7–0 in the first ever college indoor night game, held in front of 20,000 spectators in Atlantic City.